perrybutler/rapid-platform/README.md

 ### Rapid Settings Quickstart

-The included sample config which gives a quick demonstration of how to add your own custom settings to the WordPress admin backend.
+The included sample config provides a quick demonstration of how to add your own custom settings to the WordPress admin backend.

 Activating the sample config: